 Course material & assignments

-The Kiron Political Science study track includes MOOCs as well as Direct Academics tutorials.
+The Kiron Political Science curriculum includes MOOCs as well as Direct Academics tutorials.
 Most of the MOOCs feature:

 - Video lectures